jeremyzetadev/neovim_config_webdev-starter/README.md

   },  <br>

-## Need to fix refactor(doesn't work)
+## For faster telescope and complete-setup
+:checkhealth telescope
+Install ripgrep and fdfind

-## Need to fix autocompletion first suggest using enter clicks suggestion - use tab for autocomplete
+## Need to fix refactor(some areas work/ some doesnt)